Rachel Allen

-Rachel Allen (née O'Neill) is an Irish celebrity chef, known for her work on television and as a writer.
+Rachel Allen (née O'Neill) (born 21 March 1972) is an Irish celebrity chef, known for her work on television and as a writer.
 She has often appeared on Raidió Teilifís Éireann (RTÉ).

 Career as chef and writer

 Allen went to the Ballymaloe Cookery School at the age of 18.
 After graduating from the school she cooked at the Ballymaloe House Hotel, eventually returning first to test recipes and then to teach at the school.
 She worked for a while as a caterer in Vancouver before returning to teach at Ballymaloe Cookery School.

 In September 2004, RTÉ broadcast Allen's first series in Ireland Rachel's Favourite Food, which has also been broadcast in Australia, Canada and Europe, and elsewhere.
 A book, Rachel's Favourite Food, accompanied the series, published by Gill & Macmillan.
 Two further TV series and books followed, Rachel's Favourite Food for Friends and Rachel's Favourite Food at Home; reruns of the latter became part of Create's television schedule in the United States starting in September 2010.

 Allen is a frequent guest on BBC's Saturday Kitchen, and was one of the presenters on the Good Food Channel's Market Kitchen show.
 In 2008, she was in a series called Rachel Allen: Bake! for RTÉ.

 Allen has written for many Irish publications, including three years with Irish lifestyle magazine Image and a weekly column in The Sunday Tribune Magazine.
 She has also contributed to BBC Good Food magazine and AWT at Home magazine.
 Rachel's books have sold in excess of 1 million worldwide.

 In 2010, Allen launched a line of products for Tipperary Crystal, including crystal stemware, porcelain dinner sets, and kitchen/dining essentials.

 In 2012, she was involved in a controversy over hunting pictures of her posted on Facebook.
-She soon appeared as a guest on The Saturday Night Show to discuss her behaviour.
+She soon appeared as a guest on The Saturday Night Show to discuss the subject.
 Allen won the 2012 Irish Book Award for Best Non-Fiction for Easy Meals.

-March 2017, Allen opened her first restaurant 'Rachel's' in Cork's Washington Street, part of a business venture with her husband, Isaac, and publican Paul Montgomery.
+In March 2017, Allen opened her first restaurant 'Rachel's' in Cork's Washington Street, part of a business venture with her husband, Isaac, and publican Paul Montgomery.
 The restaurant closed on 8 August 2018, for an eight-week, a €1m revamp.
 The restaurant was reopened and its name changed to Dwyers of Cork, to reflect the heritage of the original Dwyer's of Cork factory.

-September 2019, Rachel Allen returned as a judge and co-host with chef Marco Pierre White on the popular Irish television series The Restaurant.
+In September 2019, Rachel Allen returned as a judge and co-host with chef Marco Pierre White on the popular Irish television series The Restaurant.
 Allen joined the series after food writer Tom Doorley left in 2017.